erdwolfapp/Erdwolf/README.md

     git clone https://github.com/erdwolfapp/Erdwolf.git
     ```

-- Install `diesel-cli` which you're going to need for DB creation
+- Install `diesel-cli` which you're going to need for DB creation.
+Feel free to remove arguments if you want to use it for other types of databases.
     ```
-    cargo install diesel-cli
+    cargo install diesel-cli --no-default-features --features="sqlite"
     ```

 - Add `~/.cargo/bin` to your PATH (If you're on Linux)